 Traces and pads near the edge of a high voltage PCB require special design consideration to protect them from machining damage.

-My grandmother will disagree, but mistakes in a PCB design are much more serious than mistakes in a jigsaw puzzle.
+My grandmother will disagree, but mistakes in a Printed Board design are much more serious than mistakes in a jigsaw puzzle.
 This is why you should make sure that you’re using the best tools possible.
-An especially helpful feature in design software, like Altium Designer, is setting your own design rules.
+An especially helpful feature in design software, like Altium Designer® , is setting your own design rules.
 That way you don’t have to remember spacing distance and solder ball size while you’re optimizing a layout with only rounded tracks.

-Have a question about arc prevention?
+Have a question about high voltage PCB design for arc prevention?
 Contact an expert at Altium.